nihei9/vartan/README.md

 <element-1> <element-2> ... <element-N>
 ```

-An element an alternative contains is a terminal symbol, a non-terminal symbol, a pattern, or a string literal.
+An element an alternative contains is a terminal symbol, a non-terminal symbol, or a string literal.
+Unlike string literals, patterns cannot be contained in alternatives.

 You can define terminal symbols in the same grammar as non-terminal symbols.